+PEAP: PEAP (Protected Extensible Authentication Protocol) authentication is a version of Extensible Authentication Protocol (EAP).
+EAP ensures mutual authentication between a wireless client and a server that resides at the network operations center.

+TLS/Smart Card: TLS (Transport Layer Security) authentication is used to create an encrypted tunnel and achieve server-side authentication in a manner similar to Web server authentication using Secure Sockets Layer (SSL) protocol.
+This method uses digital certificates to verify the identity of a client and server.
+TTLS: TTLS authentication uses certificates to authenticate the server, while maintaining similar security properties to TLS such as mutual authentication and a shared confidentiality for session WEP key.
 LEAP: LEAP (Light Extensible Authentication Protocol) authentication is a version of Extensible Authentication Protocol (EAP).
 EAP ensures mutual authentication between a wireless client and a server that resides at the network operations center.
 Md5-challenge: Md5-challenge is a one-way encrypting algorithm that uses user name and passwords.
 This method does not support key management, but require a preset key.

-Survey - Site Survey

-Use the Site Survey tab to view statistics on the wireless networks available to the WLAN Card and their parameters.

-- SSID: The SSID of the available networks. - Channel: The channel used by each network.
+Survey - Site Survey Use the Site Survey tab to view statistics on the wireless networks available to the WLAN Card and their parameters. - SSID: The SSID of the available networks. - Channel: The channel used by each network.

-Chapter 3 - Software Reference

 - RSSI: The Received Signal Strength Indication (RSSI) transmitted by each network.
 This information is helpful in determining which network to associate to.
 The value is then normalized to a dBm value. - Encryption: Wireless network encryption information.
 All devices in the network should use the same encryption method to ensure the communication. - BSSID: The media access control (MAC) address of the access point or the Basic Service Set ID of the Ad Hoc node.
+(MAC) address of the Access Point or the Basic Service Set ID of the Ad Hoc node.

-NOTE: Some access points may disable SSID broadcast and hide themselves from "Site Survey" or "Site Monitor", however, you can connect such AP if you know their SSID.
+NOTE: Some Access Points may disable SSID broadcast and hide themselves from "Site Survey" or "Site Monitor", however, you can connect such AP if you know their SSID.
+Buttons Search - Scan all available wireless networks and show the scan result in the "Available Network" list.
+Connect - To associate a network, select the network from the "Available Network" list and click this button.
+About - Version Info Uses the Version Info tab to view program and WLAN Card version information.

-Buttons

-$\ensuremath{\textit{Search}}$ - To scan all available wireless networks and show the scan result in the "Available Network" list.

-Connect - To associate with a network by selecting the network from the " Available Network" list and clicking this button.

-About - Version Info

-Uses the Version Info tab to view program and WLAN Card version information.
 The program version information field includes the Copyright and utility version.
 The version information includes the NDIS version, driver name, and driver version.

 This screen is an example only.
 Your version numbers will be different from what are shown here.

-Link State

-WLAN Card "Link State" icon appears on the left side of the WLAN Card Settings.
+Link State WLAN Card "Link State" icon appears on the left side of the WLAN Card Settings.
 Use the icon to view the current signal status

-- Excellent Link Quality (Infrastructure)

-- Good Link Quality (Infrastructure)
+Good Link Quality (Infrastructure)

-- Fair Link Quality (Infrastructure)
+Fair Link Quality (Infrastructure)

-- Poor Link Quality (Infrastructure)
+Poor Link Quality (Infrastructure)

-- dD Not linked (Infrastructure)
+Not linked (Infrastructure)

 Exit Wireless Settings

 To exit Wireless Settings, you can click OK or Cancel.